inveniosoftware/invenio/docs/processes/triaging.rst

 members make sure of the big picture, cross-consider issues and tasks among interested services, help to note down, understand, prioritise, and follow-upon them.

+1. **Every issue should have an assignee.** Issues without assignees are sad and likely to remain so.
+Each issue should have a driving force behind it.

+2. **Every issue should have a milestone.** Issues without milestones are sad and likely to remain unaddressed.

+3. **Use additional type and priority labels.** Helps to find related issues out quickly.

+4. **Use additional service labels to provide overview.** Helps to distinguish which issues are of utmost importance to which services.
+Helps to keep a service-oriented dashboard.

+5. **Silent since a month?
+Ping responsible.** An issue shouldn't be opened without update for more than a month.

+6. **Nobody in sight to work on this?
+Discuss and triage.** The triage team should take action if there is no natural candidate to work on an issue.

+7. **No time to realistically tackle this?
+“Someday” or close.** We don't want to have thousands of open issues.
+Issues from the someday open or closed pool can be revived later, should realistic manpower be found.

+8. **No reply?
+Ping @inveniosoftware/triagers** The triage team should take action if there is no update on an issues for more than a month.

 Triaging team
 =============